-The technician will inject a radioactive material called gallium into a vein.
+You will get a radioactive material called gallium injected into your vein.
 The gallium travels through the bloodstream and collects in the bones and certain organs.

 Your health care provider will tell you to return at a later time to be scanned.
-The scan will be taken 6 - 24 hours after the gallium is injected.
+The scan will take place 6 - 24 hours after the gallium is injected.
 The test time depends on what condition your doctor is looking for.

 You will lie on your back on the scanner table.
 A special camera detects where the gallium has gathered in the body.